 Paint highlights on the left sides of the leaves.

-Mix in Arylide Yellow and Titanium White to the edge of the light green color.
-Accent the highlights on the left side with this ultra light color.
+Mix in Cadmium Yellow Mid and Titanium White to the edge of the light green colour.
+Accent the highlights on the left side with this ultra light colour.

 Set aside to dry!